DrSensor/DrsEnsor/README.md

 [![libera manifesto](https://img.shields.io/badge/libera-manifesto-lightgrey.svg)](https://liberamanifesto.com)

-> _"Every great developer you know got there by solving problems they were unqualified to solve until they actually did it"_ — Patrick McKenzie.
+> _"Every great developer you know got there by solving problems they were unqualified to solve until they actually did it."_  — Patrick McKenzie.

-> _"If you're not doing something crazy, you're doing the wrong things”_ — Larry Page
+> _"If you're **not** doing something crazy, you're doing the wrong things.”_  — Larry Page

 <!--